DanielAbreuAcosta/Ecu_bat_micro/README.md

 `dna_r10.4.1_e8.2_400bps_sup@v5.0.0` is the version of the basecaller to use, pod5 can give dorado the kind of basecalling model to use, but it can be good to specify the model, specially if using fastq files (which don't contain this information).

-To check any of the BAM files, run:
+2. To check any of the BAM files, run:

 ``` console
 samtools head -n 100 barcodexx.bam
 ```

-remember to replace the `barcodexx.bam` with your filename.
+Remember to replace the `barcodexx.bam` with your filename.

 ### Data Visualization

-In order to clean up the data, first look into the quality of the reads, as well as their length, this can be done with NanoPlot.
+3. In order to clean up the data, first look into the quality of the reads, as well as their length, this can be done with NanoPlot.

 This package prefers fastq files, so first transform them using samtools: